chinmaykrishnroy/GoogleSearchWidget/README.md

 ## Use Case

-This widget is perfect for users who want a lightweight, always-on-top search bar for quick searches on Google.
+This widget is perfect for users who want a lightweight, always-on-bottom search bar for quick searches on Google.
 The voice search feature makes it particularly useful for those who prefer hands-free operation, and the customizable UI can adapt to different work environments.

 ### Example Use Cases:
 - Quickly perform searches while multitasking without opening a full web browser.